Blosc/bcolz/doc/intro.rst

 Blosc, a high-performance compressor that is optimized for binary data.
 That ensures maximum performance for I/O operation.

-bcolz can use numexpr internally (it does that by default if it detects numexpr installed) so as to accelerate many vector and query operations (although it can use pure NumPy for doing so too).  numexpr can optimize the memory usage and use multithreading for doing the computations, so it is blazing fast.
+bcolz can use numexpr or dask internally (numexpr is used by default if installed, then dask and if these are not found, then the pure Python interpreter) so as to accelerate many vector and query operations (although it can use pure NumPy for doing so too).  numexpr can optimize memory usage and use multithreading for doing the computations, so it is blazing fast.
 This, in combination with carray/ctable disk-based, compressed containers, can be used for performing out-of-core computations efficiently, but most importantly *transparently*.

 carray and ctable objects
 -------------------------